 Take a small step back in time, drive down a deep woodland track and enjoy staying in this peaceful and pretty white washed stone 15th century cottage.
 It has great thick stone walls and oak beams, and is mentioned in Kilvert's Diary on his travels around Clyro and The Black Mountains; the cottage is set in a large but sloping grassy garden with a forest behind.
 From the side there are staggering views across the Wye Valley to The Black Mountains.
-This cottage is newly on our books and is only a couple of miles from Hay-on-Wye,the popular small market town famous for its second-hand book shops.
+This quaint cottage is only a couple of miles from Hay-on-Wye,the popular small market town famous for its second-hand book shops.
 This cottage really will be a "treasure of a find" for the right people; it feels far more remote than it really is.
-Comfortable and cosy with lots of books, lovely paintings and small pieces of sculpture collected over the years, this is a cottage much loved by the owners who, after forty years, now find it more difficult to spend so much time down in this very special spot.
+Comfortable and cosy with lots of books, lovely paintings and small pieces of sculpture collected over the years, this is a cottage much loved by the owners who, after forty years, now find it difficult to spend so much time in this very special spot.

 Sleeps 4 - 3 bedrooms